dbrgn/django-mathfilters/README.rst

 Version Support
 ===============

-This module supports Python 2.6–2.7 and 3.3–3.5 as well as PyPy and PyPy3.
+This module officially supports Python 3.5+ as well as PyPy3.
+Support for Python 3.3 and 3.4 is provided on best-effort basis, but there are no CI tests for it.

-Supported Django versions are 1.1 through 1.8.
+Supported Django versions are 1.11+.

-See https://travis-ci.org/dbrgn/django-mathfilters for the full build matrix.

 License